Improving our knowledge of marine waters in the Southern inshore zone

 Coral

-- Coral scores in the Southern Inshore Marine Zone remained, ‘poor’, despite favourable conditions and a lack of disturbances.
-Resilience of these ecologically isolated coral communities continues to be challenged by high cover of macroalgae and low density of juvenile hard corals, where persistent algae coral impedes hard coral recruitment.
+- Resilience of these ecologically isolated coral communities continues to be challenged by high cover of macroalgae and low density of juvenile hard corals, where persistent algae cover impedes hard coral recruitment.

 Seagrass